txt/se25fall/docs/proj1c1.md

 **What**: Problem condensation

 **What to do**:
-  - Time to get serious, and minimal.
+  1. Time to get serious, and minimal.
-  - LLMs give you many choices.
+  2. LLMs give you many choices.
 Which will you use?
-  - Your goal is a **MVP (minimal viable product)**: the most basic version of a product that allows a team to collect the maximum amount of validated learning about customers with the least amount of effort.
+  3. Your goal is a **MVP (minimal viable product)**: the most basic version of a product that allows a team to collect the maximum amount of validated learning about customers with the least amount of effort.
-  - Decide what from **1b1 you will NOT be doing**, and justify why you will not be doing that.
+  4. Decide what from **1b1 you will NOT be doing**, and justify why you will not be doing that.
-  - For this task, keep showing the two LLMs the current use cases and ask them for answers to parts 2, 3 (shown at right).
+  5. For this task, keep showing the two LLMs the current use cases and ask them for answers to part  4 (in this list).
-  - Generate **at least 10 new use cases** (5 pages total) describing the new design, each with:
+  6. Generate **at least 10 new use cases** (5 pages total) describing the new design, each with:
     - Preconditions
     - Main Flow
     - Subflows